-A sales presentation provides an opportunity for you to wow an audience with your product.
-It could be delivered to several members of one company or it could be a larger presentation at a trades fair.
+A sales presentation provides an opportunity for you to wow an audience with your product or service.
+It could be delivered to several members of one company or it could be a larger presentation at a trade show.

 This sales presentation template will assist you in the step by step process of creating your presentation.